Vasily Badanov: World War II

 After Operation Barbarossa began, Badanov led the division as part of the 21st Army in the Battle of Smolensk.
 The division was disbanded in September, and he was appointed commander of the 12th Tank Brigade on the Southwestern Front.
 The brigade was withdrawn to the front reserve on 22 October, and took part in the Barvenkovo–Lozovaya offensive from 18 January, assigned to the 57th Army.
 From March 1942, he served as acting deputy commander of the 56th Army for tank forces, fighting in the battles on the approaches to Taganrog.
 Badanov took command of the 24th Tank Corps of the Southern Front on 19 April.
 From July, he led it in heavy defensive battles in the Voronezh sector and in the Great Bend of the Don as part of the Bryansk and Voronezh Fronts.
 At the beginning of December, the corps took part in Operation Little Saturn, with Badanov leading it in the Tatsinskaya Raid into the German rear.
-Badanov was promoted to lieutenant-general (a rank above major-general in the Soviet system) on 26 December 1942 and became the first recipient of the Order of Suvorov, second class, the same day.
+Badanov was promoted to lieutenant general on 26 December 1942 and became the first recipient of the Order of Suvorov, second class, the same day.
 For its performance, the corps became the elite 2nd Guards Tank Corps.

 Badanov continued to command the 2nd Guards Tank Corps in Operation Gallop in the Donbas in January 1943, and the repulse of the German counteroffensive in the Third Battle of Kharkov in March 1943.
 He was promoted to command the 4th Tank Army in July 1943, leading it during Operation Kutuzov and the battles for Right-bank Ukraine.
 The army was withdrawn to the Reserve of the Supreme High Command in September 1943, and in February 1944 joined the 1st Ukrainian Front.
 On 6 January 1944 he was awarded the United States Distinguished Service Cross for "extraordinary heroism".
 Badanov was seriously wounded during the Proskurov-Chernivtsi Offensive during March 1944.
 After recovering, he served as chief of the Military Training Institutions Directorate of the Main Directorate for Formation and Combat Training of the Armored and Mechanized Forces of the Red Army from August of that year.